 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-Details of the transition to FRS 102 and FRS 103 are disclosed in Note 21.

 a.
 Basis of preparation

 The preparation of financial statements in conformity with FRS 102 and FRS 103 requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in Note 5.